Quarth: Manga

+Other appearances

+“The Sun” from Quarth is a featured boss puzzle in the mobile picross game Konami Pixel Puzzle Collection.

 Reception

 In Japan, Game Machine listed Quarth on their December 1, 1989 issue as being the third most-successful table arcade unit of the month.
 Block Hole was a hit overseas in Europe, particularly the United Kingdom and Italy.

 It has been generally acclaimed by many online reviewers, though Nintendo Life gave the Game Boy port on the 3DS Virtual Console a 6/10.